mybluewebsite/Project_Milestone_1/README.md

 ### Known Bugs

 - Added a ":focus-within" pseudo-class as an attempt to change the blue box shadow of the input forms on the contact page.
+- When running "Lighthouse" on the frontpage, the aspect-ratio of the hero img is incorrect and decreases overall performance score.

 ------